Juncos Hollinger Racing: Return to IndyCar Series (2021–present)

 The team did not participate in the 2020 season, citing difficulties due to the COVID-19 pandemic as a reason.
-For the 2021 Indianapolis 500 Juncos leased their chassis to Paretta Autosport on behalf of Team Penske, with Simona De Silvestro driving the car.
+For the 2021 Indianapolis 500 Juncos leased their chassis to Paretta Autosport on behalf of Team Penske, with Simona de Silvestro driving the car.
 De Silvestro managed to qualify the Juncos car in the last available spot for the Indianapolis 500 but ultimately retired from the race.

 Following investment by new team co-owner Brad Hollinger, Juncos was renamed to Juncos Hollinger Racing and returned to the series with a single entry for the last three races of the 2021 season, starting from the Grand Prix of Portland.
 On September 10, 2021, 2020 Formula 2 Championship runner-up and Scuderia Ferrari Formula One test driver Callum Ilott was announced as their driver for the remaining three rounds of the 2021 season, after initially being confirmed only for one race.
 He would finish 25th on his IndyCar debut, completing only 77 out of 110 laps due to a mechanical issue mid-race.

 Juncos Hollinger Racing returned full-time in 2022, after the purchase of assets previously owned by Carlin.
 Ilott continued to race the No. 77 entry in all races except for the Detroit Grand Prix, as he was recovering from injuries sustained in the previous week's Indianapolis 500, with Santino Ferrucci standing in for the Detroit round.
 Ilott would return to the No. 77 from the Road America race until the end of the season, finishing 20th in the championship.

 In September 2022, the team confirmed an expansion to a two-car entry for the 2023 season.
 In January 2023, four-time Turismo Carretera champion Agustín Canapino was announced as JHR's second full-time driver in the No. 78 car.

+The team would enter a strategic alliance and technical partnership with Arrow McLaren in October 2023.
+On October 26, 2023, Juncos Hollinger Racing announced the departure of driver Callum Ilott.
+In a statement, the team said, "After a period of collaboration and shared goals, both parties have mutually decided to part ways, effective immediately.
+Juncos Hollinger Racing would like to express its sincere appreciation for his contributions over the last two years."
+Ilott was replaced by Romain Grosjean for 2024, while Canapino was retained.

+Following fan harassment and death threats towards Arrow McLaren driver Théo Pourchaire following an incident with Canapino at the Detroit Grand Prix and the ensuing social media furor and fallout, Arrow McLaren released a statement announcing the termination of their technical partnership with Juncos Hollinger Racing effective immediately.
+Canapino would soon after be withdrawn from competing at the 2024 XPEL Grand Prix of Road America, with the team stating he would be taking a "leave of absence"; he was replaced by Nolan Siegel at the event.
+Siegel was moved to Arrow McLaren for the 2025 season, with Sting Ray Robb replacing him.